 Another cannabinoid drug, called Nabilone, is sometimes used to relieve sickness in people having chemotherapy for cancer.

-We won't know whether these treatments are effective until the trials have finished.
+We will not know whether these treatments are effective until the trials have finished.

 Trying to give up?